 - A Task Queue must be set when spawning a Workflow Execution:

-- A Task Queue name must be set when starting a Worker Entity and when running a Worker Process:
+- A Task Queue name must be set when creating a Worker Entity and when running a Worker Process:

 Note that all Worker Entities listening to the same Task Queue name must be registered to handle the exact same Workflows Types and Activity Types.